 The base frequency of the system counter, in Hz.

 This field resets to an architecturally UNKNOWN value.

 It is IMPLEMENTATION DEFINED whether this register is RO or RW

 In a system that supports Secure and Non-secure memory maps the CNTControlBase frame, that includes this register, is implemented only in the Secure memory map.

 CNTFID0 can be accessed through the memory-mapped interfaces:

-Access on this interface is RO or RW.
+Accesses on this interface are RO or RW.